AaratiBPatil/task_aarati/README.md

 		4) README file - To provide usage guide and basic information regarding db & other files
 		5) GIF folder - Contains the gif files & screenshots showing how does it working
 		6) Database folder - It contains database file (which is exported through db)
+		7) CSS files folder - It contains all the css files for this complete project

 ** Database name - task_db